Yuthasak Sasiprapha: Career

 General Yuthasak Sasiprapha served Royal Thai Army until earned title Major General in 1985 for Army Reserve Force Students chief of staff.
 In 1990 he was promoted as Lieutenant General and General in 1996, when he was director-general for Office of Policy and Planning, Ministry of Defence.
 He was permanent secretary of Ministry of Defence from 1 October 1996 until retired in 1998.

 Entry into politics

 General Yuthasak entered in politics by joined Thai Rak Thai Party and was elected as party list MP.
 In 2001, he was deputy defence minister in Thaksin Shinawatra's government.
 In general election 2011, he was also elected as party-list MP from Pheu Thai Party.
 On 9 August 2011, he was appointed Minister of Defence in the government of Yingluck Shinawatra.
 In a cabinet reshuffle on 18 January 2012, he lost the Defence portfolio, but was made Deputy Prime Minister, charged with overseeing security affairs.

 Royal Decorations

+received the following royal decorations in the Honours System of Thailand :